-Plan and Do
+Plan and Implement

-After you identify the issues you need to address, you can start the plan, do, check, adjust cycle to bring about improvements.
-In the planning stage, identify the actions you are taking, secure the resources you need to bring about the change, and identify your desired, measurable outcomes along with deadlines for their achievement.
-If you are delegating responsibility to one or more employees, make sure they have the necessary support to get the work done, and agree on dates for any interim reviews against benchmarks to ensure everything goes according to your plan.
+After you identify the issues you need to address, you can start the plan-do-check-adjust cycle to bring about improvements.
+In the planning stage, you can identify the actions you’re taking, secure the resources you need to bring about the change, and identify your desired, measurable outcomes along with deadlines for their achievement.
+If you delegate responsibilities to one or more employees, make sure they have the necessary support to get the work done, and agree on dates for any interim reviews against benchmarks to ensure everything goes according to your plan.

-Check and Adjust
+Check and Adjust Your CIP

-CIP Planning in Practise
+CIP Planning in Practice

 A CIP plan can work effectively for any size of organization, from an independent contractor with no employees to a large multinational corporation.
-Imagine you are a small business owner and you are increasingly receiving negative customer feedback about late deliveries or goods being damaged in transit.
-Your CIP plan might be to find a new supplier to deliver to a small sample of your customers.
-After a set period, you can check to see if levels of satisfaction improve and, if so, adjust by using this new supplier for all your deliveries.
-Continue the cycle by checking customer satisfaction levels with this supplier.
+Imagine you receive increasing amounts of negative customer feedback about late deliveries or goods damaged in transit.
+Your CIP plan might involve finding a new supplier to deliver products to a small sample of your customers.
+After a set period, you can check to see if levels of satisfaction improve.
+If so, you now have the information you need to make an adjustment by using this new supplier for all your deliveries.
+You can continue the cycle by checking customer satisfaction levels with this supplier.

 Embedding CIP Planning

-For continuous quality improvement to work effectively, it must align with and be an integral part of your companys longterm strategic plan.
-Too many businesses are too busy firefighting on a daily basis to make time for meaningful forward planning, but taking time out to plan and develop a CIP strategy can ward off future disasters.
-Book time with your leadership team or set aside time for yourself if you’re an independent contractor to think about how things are likely to change over the coming months.
-Consider the opportunities and threats from the political, economic, and technological changes on the horizon.
-Study any upcoming legislation that might have an impact on your business.
-Examine your competitors’ performance to see what they are doing better than you.
-Continue analyzing client and employee feedback along with production/sales figures to spot worrying trends.
-Be proactive about putting plans in place to address problem areas and bring about necessary improvements.
+For continuous quality improvement to work effectively, it must align with and be an integral part of your company’s long-term strategic plan, not just a one-off experiment.
+Booking regular meetings with your team is a great way to keep CIP momentum going.
+Consider the opportunities and potential setbacks from the political, economic, and technological changes on the horizon, and study any upcoming legislation that might have an impact on your business.
+It’s also a good idea to examine your competitors’ performance to see what they’re doing better than you.
+Analyzing client and employee feedback along with production/sales figures lets you spot downward trends, so you can remain proactive about putting plans in place to address problem areas and bring about necessary improvements.